johnsturgeon/apex-legends-tracker/README.md

     - Create Database: aqex_legends
     - Create a user in the `apex_legends` database to read / write the db.
-    - Create empty collections: player, player_events (these will be populated on first run)
+    - Create empty collections: player, player_events (these will be populated on first run) (You won't have to do this once #16 has been implemented)
 - Python 3.6 or greater

 ## Setup